 Financing charges (Spreads and Commissions)

 Almost all CFD brokers charge only a spread between Bid and Ask and no trading commissions.
-Usually you can trade EURUSD in less that 2 pips spread, trade Dow Jones in 2 points spread, trade DAX in 1.8 points spread etc. If you keep your positions after midnight, your position may be subject to overnight charges (SWAP Rates) but if you trade CFDs on Futures you pay no SWAP rates at all.
+Usually, you can trade EURUSD in less than 2 pips spread, trade Dow Jones in 2 points spread, trade DAX in 1.8 points spread, etc. If you keep your positions after midnight, your position may be subject to overnight charges (SWAP Rates) but if you trade CFDs on Futures you pay no SWAP rates at all.
 That makes CFDs ideal for Swing Trading of 1-2 months.

 How Can you Make a Profit via Trading CFD Contracts

-Your profit / loss when you trade CFDs can be easily calculated.
-Simply, if the price of the underlying asset has risen between the time you have opened your position and the time you have close it, you have make a profit.
+Your profit/loss when you trade CFDs can be easily calculated.
+Simply, if the price of the underlying asset has risen between the time you have opened your position and the time you have close it, you have made a profit.
 If the price of the underlying asset has fallen below, then you suffer a loss.

 Advantages when Trading CFDs

 (1) Great Variety of Trading Assets are available as underlying assets (100s of Forex assets, 100s of world shares, tens of Indices, tens of commodities)

 (2) Accessibility from everywhere (Web Platforms, Mobile Platforms, Pad Traders, etc.)